janthmueller/delete-me-discord/README.md

 - `--delete-sleep-time`: Sleep between deletions (default `1.5 2` seconds).
 - `--log-level`: `DEBUG`|`INFO`|`WARNING`|`ERROR`|`CRITICAL` (default `INFO`).
 - `--version`: Show the version number and exit.

-## Configuration

-Before using `delete-me-discord`, set up your Discord credentials via environment variables (avoid passing tokens on the command line):

-- **`DISCORD_TOKEN`**: Your Discord authorization token.
-See [this guide](https://github.com/victornpb/undiscord/wiki/authToken) to obtain your token.
-- **`DISCORD_USER_ID`** (optional): Your Discord user ID.
-This ID is used to target messages authored by you.
-If not provided, the tool will resolve it automatically using your token.
-You can obtain it by enabling Developer Mode in Discord and right-clicking your username to copy the ID.

-**Security Note:**
-Never share your authorization token.
-Sharing it will allow others to access your account and perform actions on your behalf.

 ## Contributing